Religious Studies Programs

 Why is it important to study religion?

 Religious beliefs and traditions influence many aspects of society, from art and social norms to politics and justice.
-Studying religion can help you better understand modern issues as well as the historical underpinnings of past events that have shaped our world.
-It can make you a more informed global citizen and enable you to appreciate the wide diversity of faiths and worldviews, as well as the core humanity of others, which can lead to good relationships (both personally and professionally).
+Studying religion can help you better understand modern issues and the historical underpinnings of past events that have shaped our world.
+It can make you a more informed global citizen and enable you to appreciate the wide diversity of faiths and worldviews, as well as the core humanity of others.

 * The average median salary is based on the average between PayScale estimates for the median yearly wages of people who have Associate of Arts, Bachelor of Arts, Master of Arts, and doctorate degrees in religious studies.
 Employment growth is based on the average between BLS projections for community and social service occupations, office and administrative support occupations, legal occupations, philosophy and religion professors, secondary school teachers, writers and editors, and archivists, curators, and museum technicians.
 Job openings are based on BLS projections for the same occupational groups.